Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Materials and Methods

 \subsection{Simulations}

 Simulated datasets were generated to benchmark the clustering algorithm, the code of which is available at \url{https://github.com/BioPhysicsUP/SMS-Simulations}.
 The inherent noise in SMS experiments includes the fundamental shot noise (obeying Poisson statistics), detector noise (obeying Gaussian statistics), and ambient background noise.
 The latter arises from stray light sources such as scattering and autofluorescence from optical components and appears as a constant background level, where each stray light source is also affected by shot noise.
 Background noise is especially problematic for the lowest-intensity populations, where it significantly reduces the signal-to-noise ratio.
-The detector noise includes dark counts and readout noise, but can be countered by taking a background measurement and subtracting that level from the intensity data.
+The detector noise includes dark counts and readout noise, but can be accounted for by taking a background measurement and subtracting that level from the intensity data.
 The shot noise is inherent due to the discrete nature of photons arriving at random times.
 This is generally the major noise contributor in experiments and cannot be subtracted.
-To simulate the data, random lifetime--intensity populations were generated by defining a sampling population with a user-specified mean and standard deviation (SD) for the lifetime and intensity of each state.
-The SD was set to $\le10\%$ of the corresponding mean.
-Dwell times were then generated on a per-particle basis: for unquenched (``on") states, they were drawn from a truncated power-law distribution (see Eq. \eqref{trunpowerlaw}) to model heavy-tailed events arising from trap states, whereas for quenched (``off") states, a simple power-law distribution was used.
+To simulate the data, random lifetime--intensity populations were generated by defining a sampling population with a user-specified mean and standard deviation (SD) for the lifetime and intensity of each state. {Dwell times were then generated on a per-particle basis.
+In the main text, both quenched (“off”) and unquenched (“on”) states were drawn from exponential distributions (see Eq. \eqref{expplaw}).
+In the SI, we explored more complex scenarios in which the “off” dwell times follow a power-law distribution, while the “on” dwell times are drawn from either an exponential, a simple power-law (Eq. \eqref{powerlaw}), or a truncated power-law (Eq. \eqref{trunpowerlaw}).
+This demonstrates the capability of the clustering protocol to handle datasets governed by different underlying statistical models.}